safenetforum-community/ant-agent/README.md

 Current Status : The code is **pre-alpha** and full of place-holders and boiler plate code, however it should compile and execute in a fashion.

+## Distributed Agent Tests

+The agent looks at this Github Repo for task scripts, they are found under **agent-tests**, the main control file that tells the agent what to do is '00-control.xml'

+So why a centralised control script ?

+The issue with testing agents, is they can be **too agressive** in their actions, and this "could" be detrimental to the network, and the aim of this is not to be a Distributed DDOS network.

+Why can't the Agent run 1000's of test on my machine I have 132 Cores, and 1TB of memory ?

+As above, the Agent has in-built rate limiters, set at an optimal level - they will ensure that if a "centralised" test asks the agent to run 5000 parallel downloads, it will ignore it, and default to a much lower "safe" level.

+I think the agent tests are causing issues on the network ?

+That's not a probelm, **ANYONE** can stop all the agents, by creating a Github issue in this repo, and using the tag "kill-switch", with some details around what they were seeing and why.
+As soon as that issue is created, Agents will notice, and start killing worker threads until they are running no tests (This isn't instant, and can take upto 60 minutes).

+Why are tests only scheduler and executed in a 50 minute hourly window ?

+Good question :) As the agents are distributed, it is very hard with TimeZones to be confident that tests are all running when they are meant to.
+The solution to that is, the Agent only runs tests from 5 minutes past the hour, till around 55 minutes to the hour, in Hourly cycles.

+Outside that window, the Agent actively encourages running tasks to terminate, before forceably killing any straglers by 00 minutes.

 ## Building from source

 The agent is written in pyton and requires a minimum version of **3.10**